Charlo330/pdf-alchemist/README.md

 #### 📝 Single Note Mode
 - Create **one comprehensive note per PDF**
+- The notes **are not** separated by each PDF pages
 - Ideal for general note-taking and document summaries
-- All thoughts and annotations in one place
+- All thoughts and annotations in one place (you can still use sub notes)

 ### 🎨 Intuitive Interface
 - **Sidebar View**: Dedicated PDF Notes panel in your workspace
 - **Real-time Editing**: Notes save automatically as you type
 - **Visual Indicators**: Clear icons showing current mode (Page/Single Note)
-- **Page Lock Feature**: Lock/unlock page synchronization
+- **Page Lock Feature**: Lock/unlock page

 ### ⚙️ Flexible Organization
 - **Multiple Folder Options**: